 From the above truth table, the map for the outputs of the full subtractor is shown below, and the logical expression for the difference and borrow is as below:

 Full Subtractor Expression

 Download Formulas for GATE Computer Science Engineering - Operating Systems

 From the above expression, a full subtractor circuit can be realized in SOP form or with two half subtractors and an OR gate, as shown below:

 Circuit Diagram of Full Subtractor

 Full Subtractor Logic Diagram

 The ANSI/IEEE standard logic diagram of the full subtractor is shown below:

-The full subtractor can also be realized using a universal logic gate that is either only NAND gates or only NOR gates.
+The full subtractor can also be realized using a universal logic gate, either only NAND gates or NOR gates.
 The total number of NAND gates/Nor gates required to implement a full subtractor equals "9".